 Sometimes crooks take good ideas, like living trusts, and use them as the basis to cheat people.
 Living trusts are legal arrangements that can help you plan your estate to save taxes for you and your heirs.
 Living trusts are not appropriate for everyone, so you need to explore the concept with a lawyer, tax advisor or estate planning professional to see if one is right for you.
 Before accepting legal advice or entering into binding agreements, check with your state's bar association about the person you are dealing with.
 Never buy legal services from door-to-door salespeople or telemarketers.

 Should I have a living trust?

-Although living trusts are a legitimate estate-planning tool, they often do not make sense for consumers with low incomes and small estates.
+Although living trusts are a legitimate estate planning tool, they often do not make sense for consumers with low incomes and small estates.
 Living trusts usually are beneficial only if your estate’s assets are greater than the minimum limit for probate in your state.
 (These are called “small estate” limits and vary by state.)
-The California Attorney General prosecuted the organizers of a living trust mill that made hundreds of thousands of dollars by tricking seniors into using their retirement investments to buy annuities that often made no financial sense for the victims but that earned the con artists substantial commissions and other income.
+There have been cases of scammers that made hundreds of thousands of dollars by tricking seniors into using their assets to buy estate planning products that often made no financial sense for the victims but that earned the con artists substantial commissions and other income.
 The con artists deceived seniors into using their hard-earned retirement nest eggs to buy unneeded annuities that actually undermined their financial security.

 I’ve heard that I have to be careful about burial and funeral fraud.
 How could I lose money when arranging these services?